YueLiPicasso/OCanrenTutorial/Installation/README.md

 # Installation

-I give an overview of the OCanren installation process, and then follows detailed explanation of some steps.
-Note that glitches may occur during the installation process.
-The flow of actions demonstrated below only _represents_ a typical successful installation.
+I give an overview of OCanren installation, then follows detailed explanation of some steps.
+Note that glitches may occur, and the flow of actions demonstrated below only _represents_ a typical successful installation.
 Please raise an issue in case you meet any problem.

 ## Overview